 All properties have legal access along Yavapai County recorded easements.
-Roads are maintained annually and each property and owners pays a $ 3.30 per acre per year fee.
+Roads are maintained annually and each property owner pays a $ 3.30 per acre annual fee.
 So if you own a 40 acre parcel your annual dues would be 40 x 3.30 = $ 132. etc.

 Dues went from $2.50 to $3.30. effective January 1, 2007.